iccycling/blog/content/news/2025/Kalas-Kit-new/index.md

 🚴‍♂️ **The new ICCC Road Kit 2025 is here!** 🚴‍♀️

 This year’s design includes:
 - Short sleeve jersey
 - Long sleeve jersey
 - Bib shorts
 - Bib tights
 - Jacket
 - and more

-- Best Quality from Kalas
+Professional Quality from Kalas

 Check out the full kit and details in the [Gear section](https://iccycling.github.io/gear.html).